Thanks so much for coming by to check out Episode 119 of The New Family Podcast where we take an optimist’s look at divorce.

 “The world is round and the place which may seem like the end may also be only the beginning.” -Ivy Baker Priest

 “I was like, that’s it!
 This will be challenging, undoubtedly.
 It’ll be hard for me, it’ll be hard for my ex, it’s going to be hard for the kids.
 But I’m going to find purpose from this pain and create something that I can be really proud of.
 A new life and part of creating a new life when you’re going through a separation and divorce, the first part is really acceptance.
 So it’s kind of getting unstuck from the ‘coulda, shoulda, woulda-ing’ of the past.
 That phase can take a while.
-It can take a couple months to say, ‘This is really happening.’
+It can take a couple of months to say, ‘This is really happening,’ even if you’re in the middle of divorce meetings with a lawyer from somewhere like Hall Law Firm.
 And then once you’ve accepted that, then you have a choice to say, Hey, I can look at all of the things that I did in this relationship, I can look at how I got here, and from there I can choose how I can move forward and what direction I’m going to move forward.'”

 Jill’s Favourite Parenting Advice